-The Phoenix approach to ESG within our investment framework is constantly evolving.
+Whilst Phoenix does not manage any ESG funds, we do assess ESG factors within our investment framework is constantly evolving.

 The analysis of material ESG factors is integrated into our proprietary system for evaluating investments, DREAM (as discussed above).
-ESG factors assessed are: Environmental factors, social and governance factors, and environmental and social attitude.

 Governance has always been a key element of our investment process, but our aim is to enhance our analysis from an environmental and social perspective.
 From an environmental perspective, we measure the extent to which a business' future profitability could be impacted by the environmental sustainability of the current business and the likely threat/benefit from changes in the future.